VAT rules for e-commerce in the EU

 Platform fiction

-If you sell products to private individuals in EU countries via digital platforms, the so-called platform fiction (in Dutch) may apply.
+If you sell products to private individuals in EU countries via digital platforms, the so-called platform (in Dutch) may apply.
 In platform fiction, platform owners pay the VAT on product deliveries from suppliers who trade through their platform.
 Platform fiction only applies if the seller supplies to the platform and the platform then delivers to a private individual.
 In this situation, the platform has a 'supporting role'.
-A supporting role is more than just bringing supply and demand together digitally.
-For example, supporting orders, payments and the delivery of products.
-Or when you, as a platform, have general terms and conditions for the delivery of goods.

 One-Stop Shop (OSS)

-You can sign up your business for the one-stop shop system, or OSS, from the Tax administration.
+Your business can take part in the Tax Administration one-stop shop system, or OSS.
 This system consists of 3 voluntary schemes:

-1. The Union scheme for EU-based companies with at least one establishment in an EU country.
-This applies to intra-EU distance sales and services.
+The Union is for EU-based companies with at least one establishment in an EU country.
+This applies to distance sales and services within the EU, so-called intra-EU sales.

-2. The non-Union scheme for companies established outside the EU without an establishment in the EU.
+The non-Union is for companies established outside the EU without an establishment in the EU.
 This applies to providing services.

-3. The Import scheme for distance sales of non-EU goods with a value of up to €150.
+The IOSS or Import is for distance sales of non-EU goods with a value of up to €150.
 This scheme is for companies that sell products from outside the EU to consumers in another EU country and have them delivered directly.
 In that case, you do not pay import VAT.
 Your customers pay the VAT when they buy the product in your online store.
-To use this import scheme you need an import regulation number (IOSS number, in Dutch) from the Netherlands Tax Administration.
+To use this import scheme you need an import regulation number (IOSS number, in Dutch) from the Tax Administration.
 This arrangement often occurs with dropshipping.

-• You need eHerkenning (level 3) for your registration and declaration.
+- You need eHerkenning (level 3) for your registration and tax return.
 You have to register separately for each scheme.
-If you have a sole proprietorship, you can use your DigiD.
+If you have an eenmanszaak, you can use your DigiD.

 Storage of goods